SinghAm4it/Stock-Market-Analysis/README.md

 Conclusion:
 If close is often above VWAP, buying strength exists.
 If close frequently below VWAP, selling pressure exists.
-Here monthyl average close was frequently below monthly average VWAP thus it can concluded that still there is selling pressure.
+Here monthly average close was frequently below monthly average VWAP thus it can concluded that still there is selling pressure.

 ---